-Recently Forrester Research defined sales enablement as “a strategic, ongoing process that equips all client-facing employees with the ability to consistently and systematically have a valuable conversation with the right set of customer stakeholders at each stage of the customer’s problem-solving life cycle to optimise the return of investment of the selling system.”
+Recently Forrester Research defined sales enablement as “a strategic, ongoing process that equips all client-facing employees with the ability to consistently and systematically have a valuable conversation with the right set of customer stakeholders at each stage of the customer’s problem-solving life cycle to optimize the return of investment of the selling system.”

 Put more simply, sales enablement is:

-An approach that bridges the gap between the sales strategy and execution and provides the sales-force with all of the information and resources they need to generate revenue.
+An approach that bridges the gap between the sales strategy and execution and provides the salesforce with all of the information and resources they need to generate revenue.

 An effective sales enablement function allows you to be deliberate and strategic in managing how information is transmitted and accessed.
 When well planned and executed, sales enablement can:

 - Speed time to productivity for new hires

 - Minimize disruption of both sales and sales support functions

 - Accelerate sales force integration following a merger or acquisition

 - Ensure consistent messages to the market regardless of channel